 - Downspouts are not always enough to ensure that the water coming out of your downspouts doesn’t stop and roll back towards the house.
 Consider downspout extenders or re-grading if this is the case.

 Water leakage is serious and keeping water away from your exterior walls ensures it will not accumulate around your foundation.
 To the right are key elements for exterior waterproofing.

 - Ensure that the grade, or slope, of your exterior landscaping, drains water away from the foundation and is not sloped towards the foundation.

-- Soil close to the foundation must slope away from the home and not creating a downhill slope towards the exterior walls.
+- Soil close to the foundation must slope away from the home and not create a downhill slope towards the exterior foundation walls.